316usman/Finetuning_Demo/README.md

 In this demo, we will employ a methodology novel.
 The focus of our evaluation lies in assessing the LLM's ability to generate coherent and contextually relevant text when presented with text segments split into half their original token length.
 To execute this methodology, we will begin by preparing a evaluation dataset by using the test part of our orignal tapal dataset.
 Following consistent tokenization with the method used during the model's training, each text row in the evaluation dataset will be split into segments, each containing half of the original token length.
 These segments will serve as input for the fine-tuned LLM during the evaluation setup, where the model will be tasked with generating the next words or tokens for each segment.

+In our case we use cosine similarity and rouge score to calculate / understand the quality of generation of our model.

 To measure performance, we will utilize established metrics rouge score, and human assessment.
 The evaluation process will be iterative, involving multiple runs with different subsets and potential fine-tuning iterations based on the results.
 The study will conclude with a summary of findings, potential areas for improvement, and an overall assessment of the fine-tuned LLM using the proposed half-token-length text splitting approach.

 The evaluation steps can be exectuted in the evaluate.py file or the evaluate.ipynb

+#### Cosine Similarity

+Cosine Similarity gives the most human understandable metric for evaluation the generated resposnes.
+In our case we cap the cosine similarity @ 0.35 by human evaluation and find out that about 86 % of our results are above the threshold.

+#### Rouge Score

+Although ROuge score does no give a dorectly human understandable metric we calculate to check if the orignal text and generated text have the some sort of tokens (word) that make up the tone of the brand's text.